-Steroid nasal sprays are medicines that are commonly used to treat allergies of the nose, such as hay fever and persistent rhinitis (inflammation of the nose).
-Steroid sprays reduce inflammation in the nose, and usually work well.
-Some people only need to use them for a few months of the year (hay fever).
-Other people may need to use them long-term (persistent rhinitis).
-You can buy some steroid nasal sprays from your supermarket or local pharmacy - for example, beclometasone and fluticasone.
+Steroid nasal sprays are medicines that are commonly used to treat symptoms of stuffiness or congestion in the nose.
+They are used most often for allergies of the nose, such as hay fever.
+They are also used for other causes of persistent inflammation of the nose (rhinitis).
+Steroid sprays reduce swelling and mucus in the nose, and usually work well.
+People with hay fever only need to use them for a few months of the year.
+Others may need to use them long-term.
+You can buy some steroid nasal sprays from your supermarket or local pharmacy, without a prescription.

 What are steroid nasal sprays?